LordRyanII/LordRyanII/README.md

  Hello world

-Programming student, looking to become a full stack programmer.
+Programming student, looking to become a fullStack programmer.
 My skills include networking, IT support, and front-end programming (for now).